 On the boat: Sometimes it’s worth it.

-At Weight Watchers, I’ve learned I can eat anything—I just can’t eat everything.
+At WW, I’ve learned I can eat anything—I just can’t eat everything.
 But sometimes, having that treat you really, really want could be worth it.
 Enjoying an ice cream bar with my son or a glass (OK, bottle) of wine with my husband while staring out at the ocean?
 Totally worth it.

 Back on land: Three-hours-old pizza in the conference room?
 Soooo not worth it.